 - Add in the black beans.
 Stir everything really well, then leave to simmer uncovered for another 15 mins.400 g tin of black beans

 - Squeeze in the lime juice, mix the fresh coriander in and remove the bay leaf.
 Season with salt.
-Serve and enjoy!1 tbsp lime juice, ¼ cup fresh coriander, 1 tsp salt
+Serve and enjoy!1 tablespoon lime juice, ¼ cup fresh coriander, 1 teaspoon salt

 - Make sure to buy young (AKA unripe) jackfruit in brine or water.
 Not in syrup and not ripe, as this type of jackfruit is meant for desserts.